PcapPlusPlus/pcapplusplus.github.io/docs/benchmark.md

 ## Testing environment

-All 3 benchmarks provided in packet-capture-benchmarks were run on the following environment:
+All 3 benchmarks provided in [packet-capture-benchmarks](https://github.com/mfontanini/packet-capture-benchmarks) were run on the following environment:

 - Linux Ubuntu 16.04 64-bit running as a VirtualBox VM with 4 virtual cores and 8GB RAM
-- Compiler is GCC 5.4.0
+- GCC 5.4.0 compiler
-- Host platform is a MacBook Pro model 2017 with Intel Core i7 760 3.1GHz processor and 16GB RAM running macOS High Sierra 10.13
+- The host platform is a MacBook Pro model 2017 with Intel Core i7 760 3.1GHz processor and 16GB RAM running macOS High Sierra 10.13

 Benchmark applications:
 - The PcapPlusPlus benchmark application can be found in [PcapPlusPlus examples](/docs/examples#pcapplusplus-benchmark)